Michael Darnell Harris: Imprisonment, new revelations and current status

-In early 2017, the Ingham County State Attorney's Office petitioned for a second DNA test, which subsequently found Harris' DNA at the Curdy crime scene, prompting Justice Aquilina to dismiss the evidentiary hearing on September 27, thereby preventing the possibility that Harris could be granted a new trial.
+In early 2017, the Ingham County State Attorney's Office petitioned for a second DNA test, which subsequently found Harris's DNA at the Curdy crime scene, prompting Justice Aquilina to dismiss the evidentiary hearing on September 27, thereby preventing the possibility that Harris could be granted a new trial.
 He again reasserted his innocence and accused both the police and the prosecutor's office of yet again falsifying the evidence.
 Backed by his attorneys, Harris filed a motion demanding that Aquilina schedule a hearing in which Harris and his attorneys could question the crime lab technicians who worked on the case.
-However, Aquilina denied this request, stating that she had no authority to do so because the DNA tests proved Harris' culpability in Curdy's murder.
+However, Aquilina denied this request, stating that she had no authority to do so because the DNA tests proved Harris's culpability in Curdy's murder.